 For your article submission to be included under the agreement, you must be the corresponding author and affiliated to 'University College Cork' at the time the article is accepted for publication.
 In the article submission process you must correctly identify your institution as 'University College Cork'.
 You must use your UCC email address, and not addresses from other domains.

 Note.
 There is a limited annual publishing fund.
-Once the maximum article allowance for 2024 is reached authors will not be offered the option to publish open access at no cost, as the eligibility recognition will be switched off for articles accepted for publication after that point.
+Once the maximum article allowance for 2025 is reached authors will not be offered the option to publish open access at no cost, as the eligibility recognition will be switched off for articles accepted for publication after that point.
+The 2025 annual APC quota is expected to run out in Sept/October 2025.

 What happens if my institution’s OA allowance is used up?